Colin Powell: 2003 U.S. invasion of Iraq

 Powell's chief role was to garner international support for a multi-national coalition to mount the invasion.
-To this end, Powell addressed a plenary session of the United Nations Security Council on 5 February 2003, to argue in favor of military action.
+To this end, Powell addressed a plenary session of the United Nations Security Council on February 5, 2003, to argue in favor of military action.
 Citing numerous anonymous Iraqi defectors, Powell asserted that "there can be no doubt that Saddam Hussein has biological weapons and the capability to rapidly produce more, many more".
 Powell also stated that there was "no doubt in my mind" that Saddam was working to obtain key components to produce nuclear weapons.
 Powell stated that he gave his speech to the UN on "four days' notice".

-Britain's Channel 4 News reported soon afterwards that a British intelligence dossier that Powell had referred to as a "fine paper" during his presentation had been based on old material and plagiarized an essay by American graduate student Ibrahim al-Marashi.
+Britain's Channel 4 News reported soon afterwards that a British intelligence dossier that Powell had referred to as a "fine paper" during his presentation had been based on old material and a plagiarized essay by American graduate student Ibrahim al-Marashi.

 A Senate report on intelligence failures would later detail the intense debate that went on behind the scenes on what to include in Powell's speech.
 State Department analysts had found dozens of factual problems in drafts of the speech.
 Some of the claims were taken out, but others were left in, such as claims based on the yellowcake forgery.
 The administration came under fire for having acted on faulty intelligence, particularly that which was single-sourced to the informant known as Curveball.
 Powell later recounted how Vice President Dick Cheney had joked with him before he gave the speech, telling him, "You've got high poll ratings; you can afford to lose a few points".
 Powell's longtime aide-de-camp and Chief of Staff from 1989 to 2003, Colonel Lawrence Wilkerson, later characterized Cheney's view of Powell's mission as to "go up there and sell it, and we'll have moved forward a peg or two.
 Fall on your damn sword and kill yourself, and I'll be happy, too".